Llanfihangel y Creuddyn: History

 The lands of the parish were part of the Cistercian Abbey of Strata Florida originally established in 1164.
 After the Dissolution of the monasteries by Henry VIII (1536–1540) during the English Reformation, their holdings were divided and awarded to new tenants at the direction of the 1st Earl of Essex.
 Some of the Strata Florida lands were granted to the Herbert family, who came to Cardiganshire during the reign of Elizabeth I. One, Sir Richard Herbert of Pengelly and Cwmystwyth was High Sheriff of Cardiganshire from 22 November 1542.

 A rent roll dated 1540 for the granges of Mefenydd, Cwmystwyth and Hafodwen (‘newe leases’) reveals that W[illia]m Herbert and Morgan Herbert were tenants of several properties formerly belonging to the Abbey of Strata Florida, including significantly:

 Havodychdryd Ceilliau Pantycrave Bwlch Gwalter parcell of Ty Loge [...]
 4 parte of Pwll Piran parte of Pregnant and Blaenmerin and Alltgron Havodychdryd or Hafod Uchtryd is the name of the house and demesne and the other properties.

 Llanfihangel is one of 53 villages in England and Wales (one of three in Wales) whose menfolk suffered no deaths during World War I. Collectively they are known as the Thankful Villages.

 It is also one of 14 villages that were "doubly thankful", in that it also lost no service personnel during World War II.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 3.